John Van Wie Bergamini: Architectural career

 Bergamini was active in Hankou, China, where in advance of Japanese air raids in 1937 he supervised construction of air raid shelters at St. Hilda's School for Girls.
 He was interned with his family in Baguio, Luzon as a prisoner of war during the Japanese occupation of the Philippines.

-He died in Rowayton, Connecticut on January 15, 1975.
+He died in Stamford Hospital, Stamford, Connecticut, on January 15, 1975.

 Family

 Bergamini married Clara Dorothy Hawke in 1919.
 He was the father of five children, including American historian and author David Bergamini.